 Intent: The institution should have the financial resources required to develop and sustain the program on a continuing basis.
 The program should have the ability to employ an adequate number of full-time faculty, purchase and maintain equipment, procure supplies, reference material and teaching aids as reflected in annual budget appropriations.
 Financial allocations should ensure that the program will be in a competitive position to recruit and retain qualified faculty and residents.
 Annual appropriations should provide for innovations and changes necessary to reflect current concepts of education in the advanced dental education discipline.
-The Commission will assess the adequacy of financial support on the basis of current appropriations and the stability of sources of funding for the program.
+The Commission will assess the adequacy of financial support on the basis of current appropriations and the stability of funding sources for the program.

-The sponsoring institution must ensure that support from entities outside of the institution does not compromise the teaching, clinical and research components of the program.
+The sponsoring institution must ensure that support from entities outside of the institution does not compromise the program's teaching, clinical, and research components.

-- Written agreement(s) - Contract(s)/Agreement(s) between the institution/program and sponsor(s) related to facilities, funding, and faculty financial support
+- Written agreement(s) - Contract(s)/Agreement(s) between the institution/program and sponsor(s) related to facilities, funding, and faculty financial support.

-Advanced dental education programs must be sponsored by institutions, which are properly chartered, and licensed to operate and offer instruction leading to degrees, diplomas or certificates with recognized education validity.
 Hospitals that sponsor advanced dental education programs must be accredited by an accreditation organization recognized by the Centers for Medicare and Medicaid Services (CMS).
 Educational institutions that sponsor advanced dental education programs must be accredited by an agency recognized by the United States Department of Education.
-The bylaws, rules and regulations of hospitals that sponsor or provide a substantial portion of advanced dental education programs must ensure that dentists are eligible for medical staff membership and privileges including the right to vote, hold office, serve on medical staff committees and admit, manage and discharge patients.
+Health care organizations that sponsor advanced dental education programs must be accredited by an agency recognized by the United States Department of Education or accredited by an agency recognized by the United States Department of Education or accredited by an accreditation organization recognized by the Centers for Medicare and Medicaid Services (CMS) or receive regular on-site inspections through the Health Resources and Services Administration Operational Site Visit (HRSA-OSV) process.
+The bylaws, rules and regulations of hospitals or health care organizations that sponsor or provide a substantial portion of advanced dental education programs must ensure that dentists are eligible for medical staff membership and privileges including the right to vote, hold office, serve on medical staff committees and admit, manage and discharge patients.